 Conclusion: You and The Birds

-Hopefully, you can experience some time these three great refuges—Sacramento National Wildlife Refuge, Colusa National Wildlife Refuge, and Gray Lodge Wildlife Area—without the stress of the wildfire currently raging east and north at Paradise/Chico.
+Hopefully, you can experience some time these three great refuges—Sacramento National Wildlife Refuge, Colusa National Wildlife Refuge, and Gray Lodge Wildlife Area—without the stress of any wildfires raging to the east.

-Hopefully, also, the million migratory geese and ducks in the refuges will show their survival skills at inhaling some smoke, but continuing their lives.
+Hopefully, also, the million migratory geese and ducks in the refuges will continue to show their survival skills, requiring that they inhale smoke in some years.